e-schultz/not-a-robot-vault/inbox/🌱 - When good notes made my Vue Talk easy.md

 This is a bit of an example of when I've [[🌱 - make your notes work for you|made my notes work for me]]

+This idea of easy reproduction is also talked about in [[@yuAgeInfiniteLeverage2021]] tk

 But, since I took notes as I was learning and figuring out, was able to repurposed the notes for a blog post, meetup talk and conference talk.

 ## How to create Beautiful Data-Driven Interfaces